DEV-KUMAR51520/smart-tourist-safety-system/README.md

 # Smart Tourist Safety Monitoring & Incident Response System

 A comprehensive digital ecosystem that leverages AI, Blockchain, and IoT technologies to ensure tourist safety in remote and high-risk areas.
+The system now features enhanced real-time tourist tracking with heat maps and complete IoT integration for smart bands/tags.

 ## 🚀 Quick Start
 TO deploy contract on Amoy chain